What is the background to the power struggle in Lebanon?

 There has been continued wrangling over power sharing following al-Hariri's assassination.

-Hezbollah has sought greater representation in the cabinet since the general election in 2005.
-It wants a third of the posts available in the cabinet, a demand rejected by the March 14 bloc.
+Hezbollah has sought greater representation in the cabinet since the general elections in 2005.
+It wanted a third of the posts available in the cabinet.

 March 14 have said that Hezbollah wants a third of cabinet positions so that it can veto key decisions made by the executive.